Highwayman: Robbers as heroes

 There is a long history of treating highway robbers as heroes.
 They were admired by many as bold men who confronted their victims face to face and were ready to fight for what they wanted.
 Medieval outlaw Robin Hood is regarded as an English folk hero.
-Later robber heroes included the Cavalier highwayman James Hind; the French-born gentleman highwayman Claude Du Vall; John Nevison; Dick Turpin; Sixteen String Jack; William Plunkett and his partner, the "Gentleman Highwayman" James MacLaine; the Slovak Juraj Jánošík; and Indians including Kayamkulam Kochunni, Veerappan, and Phoolan Devi.
-In the same way, the Puerto Rican pirate Roberto Cofresí also came to be venerated as a hero.
+Later robber heroes included the Cavalier highwayman James Hind; the French-born gentleman highwayman Claude Du Vall; John Nevison; Dick Turpin; Sixteen String Jack; William Plunkett and his partner, the "Gentleman Highwayman" James MacLaine; the Slovak Juraj Jánošík; the Ukrainian Oleksa Dovbush; and Indians including Kayamkulam Kochunni, Veerappan, and Phoolan Devi.
+In the same way, the Mexican bandit Joaquin Murrieta during the California Gold Rush and the Puerto Rican pirate Roberto Cofresí also came to be venerated as heroes.

 In early modern Ireland, acts of robbery were often part of a tradition of Irish Catholic resistance to the Dublin Castle administration and Protestant Ascendancy.
 From the mid-17th century onwards, Catholic highwaymen who harassed the Crown and their supporters were known as 'tories' (from Irish tóraidhe, raider; tóraí in modern spelling).
 By the end of the century, they were also known as rapparees.
 Notable Irish highwaymen of the period included James Freney, Redmond O'Hanlon, Willy Brennan and Jeremiah Grant.